STOP TALKING ABOUT IT... SHOOT IT!

 This book is about how I am making my first feature length film, SIDNEY with no

+budget.
+How I was able to convince friends and a bunch of total strangers to "drink the kool-aid and take that journey with me.
 We will discuss cameras and lighting.
 Sound and editing.
 We will talk about how to audition your actors and actresses for free without leaving your home via

 YouTube.
 We will discuss free or nearly free software for editing, and organizing your